**Edit: this article, originally published in 2019, has been updated on 27th October 2024 to better reflect my current thoughts and practices.**

 4. Social media is NEVER something to believe when it comes to medical issues, and that goes for Breast Implant Illness too.

 Is there a “cure” for breast implant illness?
 Maybe it is as simple as removing the implants, but honestly, I don’t know.
 My typical surgical approach is to remove the breast implants, with complete removal of the capsule.
-This is certainly the correct procedure where there might be concerns about ALCL.
-But it is interesting to note that I have seen some women who have experienced total resolution of their symptoms with removal of the implant alone, without any attempt to remove the capsule.
+But it is interesting to note that the scientific literature would suggest that many women will experience total resolution of their symptoms with removal of the implant alone, without any attempt to remove the capsule.
 So the question of exactly what surgery will offer a solution to women reporting symptoms of BII remains incompletely answered.

 We cannot avoid the fact that the consequence of removing a cosmetic breast implant is often a rather deflated appearing breast with tissue which has been thinned and stretched by the implant over time.
 There are options for women to improve the appearance of their breasts that don’t involve the insertion of another breast implant, including a breast lift or fat grafting, but this requires individual assessment, and the whole discussion requires a good bit of time to figure out what is right for each patient.